suncoast-devs/handbook/lessons/css-intro/simple-selectors.md

 Consider this HTML and CSS.

-The greeting of `Good morning` will be in a cursive font while the `Go away` text will be in a typewriter style font _and_ be converted to all _UPPERCASE_
+The greeting of `Good morning` will be in a cursive font, while the `Go away` text will be in a typewriter style font _and_ be converted to all _UPPERCASE_.

 <pre data-lang="html">
   {`